 I thought about leaving him, seeing how far he’d let me go, but this winter one of my neighbors noticed an outdoor light being turned off and on at my house, and they called the police.
 An officer showed up at my door at 8 a.m.
 I was holding a newborn, apologizing to my toddler for cutting his waffle with a fork instead of a knife, was in a stand-off with my daughter about her clothes, and I still hadn’t packed my kindergartener’s lunch.
 I opened the door and the officer asked, “Ma’am, is everything ok in here?”
 I looked at him and said, “Um…no?”

-Considering my neighbor’s low threshold for what constitutes an police-worthy emergency, I wanted to avoid either a tantrum or child abandonment.
+Considering my neighborhood’s low threshold for what constitutes an police-worthy emergency, I wanted to avoid either a tantrum or child abandonment.
 I walked over to Thomas and tried to sweet-talk him into walking.
 GUESS WHETHER OR NOT THAT WORKED.

 Then I wrangled him onto my back, and tried to hold him with one hand and steer the stroller with the other.